 Is It Legal To Bet On Horse Racing In The US?

 Yes.
 In fact, betting on horse races is the only form of sports betting considered legal in some states.
 For example, in the state of Kentucky, you can place bets at the track or through an online service run by the track itself.
 You will not find a similar platform ran by NBA, NFL or NHL arenas.
-This is not the case in some states, leaving licensed offshore racebooks as the only legal option.
+This is not the case in some states, leaving certified offshore racebooks as the only legal option.

 The main issue with legal vs. illegal betting comes down to hosting.
 It is illegal for someone to host betting lines on horse races outside of the legal confines established by law.
-For example, if you were to place a bet with a bookie or an online site without a proper license, you would be breaking the law.
+For example, if you were to place a bet with a bookie or an online site without a proper authorization, you would be breaking the law.
 The laws are mainly designed to target the companies hosting illegal betting, not the individual bettors using the sites.
 That does not mean it is considered legal to bet with these types of outlets, but we mean more from an enforcement standpoint.
-As long as the offshore sportsbook you are using is both licensed and regulated you are not breaking any federal laws.
+As long as the offshore sportsbook you are using is both legally operated and certified you are not breaking any federal laws.

 Federal Gambling Laws Pertaining To Online Horse Race Betting